blyxxyz/mime2ext/README.md

 ## See also

 - [`mime_guess`](https://crates.io/crates/mime_guess), which mainly converts in the opposite direction.
-It can also convert mime types to extensions but often suggests rarely-used extensions.
+It can also convert mime types to extensions but often suggests rarely-used extensions, like `jpe` for `image/jpeg`.